 Security

-CSR can be defined as the analyses economic, legal, moral, social and physical aspects of environment.
-Corporate Social Responsibility is well known concept in business reporting.
+CSR can be defined as the analysis of economic, legal, moral, social and physical aspects of the environment.
+Corporate Social Responsibility is a well-known concept in business reporting.
 Every organization has its own customized CSR policy, which is revised and reported annually.
 The more advanced definition of corporate social responsibility is described as an association between international companies and Governments.
-In simple words, CSR is considered as an association between a company and society in which that company works.
-CSR also defines relationship between stakeholders and company.
-So there are multiple views about definition of CSR.
+In simple words, CSR is considered as an association between a company and the society in which that company works.
+CSR also defines the relationship between stakeholders and the company.
+So there are multiple views on the definition of CSR.

 According to the EU Commission (2002);